 John Tlumacki / Boston Globe / Pool

 The state reports two COVID-19 positivity rates—one with higher education testing and one without.
-On Monday, the seven-day test positivity rate with higher education testing removed sat at 1.1 percent; this time last week, the rate was 0.6 percent.
-The rate that includes higher education sits at 1 percent.
+On Sunday, the seven-day test positivity rate with higher education testing removed sat at 0.8 percent—the lowest mark the state has reported since it began tracking the metric.
+Last week, the rate was 1.0 percent.
+The rate that includes higher education sits at 0.5 percent.

-Over the eight days, Massachusetts reported 61,703 new vaccinations, bringing the state’s total to 8,786,702.
-More than 62 percent of the state’s population is now fully inoculated against COVID-19—meaning they have received both doses of the vaccines manufactured by Moderna or Pfizer-BioNTech, or one dose of the Johnson & Johnson vaccine.
-Massachusetts reached its goal of fully vaccinating 4.1 million residents on June 22.
+On Sunday, Massachusetts reported 34,665 new vaccinations, bringing the state’s total to 8,095,943.
+More than 55 percent of the state’s population is now fully inoculated against COVID-19—meaning they have received both doses of the vaccines manufactured by Moderna or Pfizer-BioNTech, or one dose of the Johnson & Johnson vaccine.

 The dashboard is not updated on weekends because Emerson’s testing site at Tufts Medical Center is closed on Saturdays and Sundays.